Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Introduction

-A convenient way to do reweighting, which allows for a straightforward determination of the Lee-Yang zeros, is to compute the spectrum of the so-called reduced matrix $P$~\cite{Hasenfratz:1991ax,Fodor:2001pe,Fodor:2004nz} on an ensemble of gauge configurations at $\mu_q=0$, which then allows to reweight to any finite $\mu_q$ using the relation $\det M(\hat{\mu}) = e^{-kV\hat{\mu}}\det(P - e^{\hat{\mu}})$, where $M(\hat{\mu})$ is a lattice discretization of the QCD Dirac operator at finite $\mu_q$ and $k$ is the same model dependent constant appearing in the partition function.
-Expressed in terms of the reduced matrix, the fermionic determinant is a polynomial in fugacity on each configuration up to a non-vanishing prefactor, which allows for a straightforward reconstruction of the polynomial part of the grand-canonical partition function at finite $\mu_q$, and the subsequent determination of the Lee-Yang zeros by means of standard numerical techniques.
+A convenient way to do reweighting, which allows for a straightforward determination of the Lee-Yang zeros, is to compute the spectrum of the so-called reduced matrix $P$~\cite{Hasenfratz:1991ax,Fodor:2001pe,Fodor:2004nz} on an ensemble of gauge configurations at $\mu_q=0$, which then allows one to reweight to any finite $\mu_q$ using the relation $\det M(\hat{\mu}) = e^{-kV\hat{\mu}}\det(P - e^{\hat{\mu}})$, where $M(\hat{\mu})$ is a lattice discretization of the QCD Dirac operator at finite $\mu_q$ and $k$ is the same model-dependent constant appearing in the partition function.
+The reduced matrix of Ref.~\cite{Hasenfratz:1991ax} is instrumental to the approach of this paper.
+In fact, expressed in terms of the reduced matrix, the fermionic determinant is a polynomial in fugacity on each configuration up to a nonvanishing prefactor, which allows for a straightforward reconstruction of the polynomial part of the grand-canonical partition function at finite $\mu_q$ and the subsequent determination of the Lee-Yang zeros by means of standard numerical techniques.